rascasoft/tripleo-director-installer/README.md

+# Important : deprecation notice
+This project is now part of the OpenStack project [tripleo-ha-utils](https://github.com/openstack/tripleo-ha-utils).
+All the stuff in this repository must be considered deprecated.

 # OpenStack TripleO / Director installer
 This project automates all the stuff that needs to be done to deploy a complete environment via TripleO upstream or Red Hat OpenStack Director (OSPd), typically on baremetal.